MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/troubleshoot-user-profiles-events.md

 ---
-title: Troubleshoot user profiles with events description:How to troubleshoot problems loading and unloading user profiles by using events and trace logs. ms.prod: windows-server-threshold ms.topic: article
+title: Troubleshoot user profiles with events
+description: How to troubleshoot problems loading and unloading user profiles by using events and trace logs. ms.prod: windows-server-threshold ms.topic: article
 author: JasonGerend